elmtree-askmo/cloudcannon-app/content/learn/health-studies/how-does-random-error-differ-from-measurement-error-in-epidemiologic-studies.md

 url: /learn/health-studies/questions/how-does-random-error-differ-from-measurement-error-in-epidemiologic-studies
 score: -1.0
 related_article1:
-    id: 162976
+    id: 163015
-    title: How is a null hypothesis specified and tested in hypothesis testing?
+    title: >-
+        How do income and education function as social determinants of health?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-is-a-null-hypothesis-specified-and-tested-in-hypothesis-testing
+    url: /learn/health-studies/questions/how-do-income-and-education-function-as-social-determinants-of-health
 related_article2:
-    id: 163022
+    id: 163014
-    title: What is the process of hypothesis testing in epidemiology, and how are null and alternative hypotheses specified?
+    title: >-
+        What role do political and economic factors play in environmental and societal determinants of health?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-process-of-hypothesis-testing-in-epidemiology-and-how-are-null-and-alternative-hypotheses-specified
+    url: /learn/health-studies/questions/what-role-do-political-and-economic-factors-play-in-environmental-and-societal-determinants-of-health
 related_article3:
-    id: 162969
+    id: 163011
-    title: How do political and economic factors serve as environmental and societal determinants of health?
+    title: >-
+        What is the definition of epidemiology and how does it apply to public health?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-political-and-economic-factors-serve-as-environmental-and-societal-determinants-of-health
+    url: /learn/health-studies/questions/what-is-the-definition-of-epidemiology-and-how-does-it-apply-to-public-health
 related_article4:
-    id: 162966
+    id: 162958
-    title: What is the primary focus of epidemiology in terms of disease frequency and distribution?
+    title: >-
+        How do political and economic factors serve as environmental and societal determinants of health?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-primary-focus-of-epidemiology-in-terms-of-disease-frequency-and-distribution
+    url: /learn/health-studies/questions/how-do-political-and-economic-factors-serve-as-environmental-and-societal-determinants-of-health
 related_article5:
-    id: 162964
+    id: 162960
-    title: What is the significance of the null hypothesis in hypothesis testing?
+    title: >-
+        How can the validity and causality of associations be evaluated in epidemiologic investigations?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-significance-of-the-null-hypothesis-in-hypothesis-testing
+    url: /learn/health-studies/questions/how-can-the-validity-and-causality-of-associations-be-evaluated-in-epidemiologic-investigations
 ---

 &nbsp;